frank038/Qt5desktop2/README.md

 # Qt5desktop2
 A desktop and panel all in one application.
 Free to use and modify.

-This is a single application that integrate a desktop and a panel.
-It's an union of my SimpleDesktop and Qt5simpledock programs.
+This is a single application that integrates a desktop and a panel.
+It's an union of my SimpleDesktop and Qt5simpledock programs (and has the same features).

 Personalizations in the config files, mainly:
 - cfg_qt5desktop.py